What Not To

 What Not To is the debut studio album by American country music singer Tucker Wetmore.
 It was released on April 25, 2025, and produced by Chris LaCorte.
-It includes three singles: "Wine into Whiskey", "Wind Up Missin' You", and "3,2,1".
+It includes four singles: "Wine into Whiskey", "Wind Up Missin' You", "3,2,1", and "Brunette".

 Background

 Wetmore released "Wind Up Missin' You" in 2024, which became his first number one hit on Billboards Country Airplay and helped him gain recognition.
 In February 2025, he announced the release of his debut studio album, What Not To, followed the next day by the single "3,2,1".
 In March of the same year, "Casino" was released as the last promotional single from the album.

 Critical reception

 Entertainment Focus James Daykin described the album as introspective, and said it "combining dramatic storytelling with slick modern country production, delivering a record that feels both deeply personal and widely relatable".